13 Nov What It’s Like to Work With Interior Designers

 As a journalism major in college I learned that the mark of a truly capable reporter lies within his or her ability to tell a story without exercising bias in the guise of selling facts.
 Now, I know what you’re probably thinking, … “What do her random recollections from college have to do with the topic of this post?”… I’m getting there:

-Perhaps my favorite thing about working with Model55’s designers is how they approach designing every model like it’s a Pulitzer Prize winning story.
+Perhaps my favorite thing about working with Model55’s designers is how they approach designing every model story like it’s a New York Time’s Best Seller.
 Their aptitude and ability to design beautifully appointed models based on community demographics, makes every project we take on a new opportunity to tell an unbiased and captivating story.
 Just like talented reporters, the Model55 designers tell a range of stories that awaken the imaginations of our clients’ prospective residents.
 Our goal for every model apartment we design is to have our clients’ touring prospects step into their models and say, “Wow… I would totally live here!”
 And just like any worthwhile reporter knows, in order to tell the right story, it is key that you know your audience.

 Working With Multifamily-Focused Interior Designers